 A dairy-free alternative to double cream and whipping cream.

-Place your cans of cocnut milk in the fridge and chill for at least 24 hours.
+Place your cans of coconut milk in the fridge and chill for 24 hours.

 Remove the cans from the fridge and open them gently, making sure not to shake them.

 Scoop the white, creamy part from the top of each can and place it into a bowl, trying not to get any water at all in there.*